 HOLD FAST, GOOD LUCK is a feature in development about connection, respite, and a lost generation of Americans.
 The story follows a transient relationship between a pair of contemporary twenty-somethings who find counterparts in one another while grappling with the question of what to do with their lives.

-We are currently in post-production.
+We are currently in post-production and seeking additional funding.

 Please feel free to contact for any additional details.

 Michael - Your college-educated, high-achieving, and self-aware 24 year-old young professional, who heads up to San Francisco for a weekend away from his busy and consuming lifestyle to blow off some steam.

 Laura - An educated, decidedly capable, and conscientious 24 year-old has become recently unemployed (by choice), and moves back down to the San Francisco Bay Area to leave her car and possessions at her parents’ house before moving to Europe for a year.